darkocobe/darkocobe.github.io/_posts/2021-02-05-the-secrets-of-conditional-access-policy-design.md

 - **Configuration as a Code**

 CA policies are critical for protecting your cloud.
 Keep the management and monitoring tight and have control a hundred percent of the time.
 If you are serious about Infrastructure as Code, you can use M365 DSC for keeping your policies as code.
 This way, you can keep your CA configuration in the desired state.
 If you detect changes, you can audit or overwrite them.
-You can investigate more about Microsoft365DSC by going to the [Microsoft365DSC GitHub page](https://github.com/Microsoft/Microsoft365DSC/wiki){:target="_blank"}.
+You can investigate more about Microsoft365DSC by going to the [Microsoft365DSC GitHub page](https://github.com/Microsoft/Microsoft365DSC/wiki){:target="_blank" rel="noopener"}.

 ### Business Continuity and Disaster Recovery (BCDR)